No. 2 Alabama loses QB Bryce Young, beats No. 20 Arkansas

 THE TAKEAWAY

-Arkansas coach Sam Pittman was bold with an onside kick to steal a possession, but the Razobacks’ defense couldn’t take advantage of Young’s absence.
+Arkansas: Pittman was bold with an onside kick to steal a possession, but the Razorbacks’ defense couldn’t take advantage of Young’s absence.

 HOPEFUL FOR THE HEISMAN